Aki-7/sdl-opengl-handson/README.md

 ./build/app
 ```

-A window painted in red will be displayed.
+A window painted in blue will be displayed.